lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 * P currently stores CRED, as specified by reference or by value in the ID_CRED_I/ID_CRED_R field of M or in the value of an EAD item of M; and

-* CRED is still valid, i.e., P believes CRED to not be expired or revoked.
+* CRED is still valid (i.e., P believes CRED to not be expired or revoked) and trusted.

 Exceptions may apply and be actually enforced in cases where, during an EDHOC execution, P obtains additional information that allows it to trust and successfully validate CRED, even though CRED is not already stored upon receiving M.